Casino Gambling in Pennsylvania

 Pennsylvania Casino Guide

 They say you can't compete with New Jersey's Atlantic City if you're searching for gambling on the eastern seaboard.
 But "they" obviously haven't been to Pennsylvania.
-With 11 land-based casino properties, including a mix of resort casinos and racinos, you'll find your own personal Atlantic City in your own backyard.
+With 11 land-based casino properties, including a mix of resort casinos and racinos in cities like Philadelphia and Pittsburgh, you'll find your own personal Atlantic City in your own backyard.
 And that's on top of all the real money Pennsylvania online casinos you can play at.

 That's just the start.
 With online casino regulations changing next door, Pennsylvania online gambling legislation is a real possibility.
 But even without regulation by the state, there's no shortage of places to gamble online in Pennsylvania.
 Read on for everything you need to know.